 3D printing is currently available at no charge for Penn students, faculty and staff.

 When you are ready to submit your print request, please visit this page to fill out the form and attach your .stl file: https://faq.library.upenn.edu/ec

-If your file is over 20MB, then please include a link to the file in your Penn Box account.
+If your file is over 20MB, then please upload the file to your Penn Box and submit a shared link.
+In order for us to access the file, you must create a shared link and select "People with the link".
 Files this large are often too complex for our printers or will need adjustment to print correctly, so please take care when crafting your model!

 After we have reviewed your file to ensure that it will print correctly, we will get back to you with an estimated printing duration and pickup time.
 We will do our best to print your object as soon as possible, but many people are interested in the printers and there may be delays so we appreciate your patience.